Adriaeik/TTK4145-Prosjekt-AIS/README.md

 ## Project Overview
 This project implements a distributed elevator control system in Rust as part of the TTK4145 Real-Time Programming course at NTNU.
 The system is designed to manage multiple elevators in parallel with a focus on robustness and fault handling.
 It aims to guarantee no loss of service even during network disruptions, software crashes, or hardware failures.
 The system supports configurations with more than three elevators and four floors.

-The core goals of the system are:
-- **No single point of failure**: Any node can become the master.
-- **Dynamic recovery**: System continues to function seamlessly through node crashes, disconnections, or restarts.
-- **Redundancy-aware communication**: Robust handling of extreme packet loss.
-- **Scalability**: Supports 3+ elevators and 4+ floors out of the box.

 ### Requirements